ACCESS-NRI/ACCESS-MOPPy/docs/mopdb_command.rst

 By default, if using the package installed in the hh5 conda environment, mopdb will use the `access.db` database which comes with the package.
 If a user wants to modify the database, they will need to get a copy of the official database or define a new one from scratch as shown above.
-Then the `--dbname <database-name>` option ican be used to select the custom database.
+Then the `--dbname <database-name>` option can be used to select the custom database.

 .. warning::
    Any command that writes or updates the database will fail with the default database.
 This is true regardless of the user having writing access to the file.
 The tool will abort the sub-commands `del`, `cmor` and `map` if the default option or the actual path to the default database is passed.